InstructorRoyed Training

 • Nature of the course: Online distance learning course.
 Therefore the course can be accessed online across anywhere 24×7.

-• Duration: Maximum duration of the course is 1 Year.
-Course can be completed within 1 year anytime.
+• Duration: Maximum duration of the course is 1 Month.

 • Course Certificate: Certificate will be provided at the end of the successful completion of the course.